 6. Format of Play

 6.1.
 The Women’s Major Pennant, a Contest consists of five (5) Individual Matches.

 6.2.
-Individual Matches must be played as one match per time slot.
+Individual Matches may be played as one match per time slot.

 6.3.
 All Individual Matches will be played over 18 holes of match play without the benefit of handicap.